psugihara/joint/Tests/Pass_Tests/Readme.md

 UPDATED**
 =======
-To test run times of programs in Test_Files, run:
+To test run times of programs in Eff_Tests, run:

 $make clean
 $make effTests